Hacker0x01/docs.hackerone.com/docs/hackers/vpn/root-ca.md

 ---
-title: "HackerOne VPN Root CA"
+title: "Installing the HackerOne VPN Root CA"
-path: "/hackers/vpn/root-ca.html"
+path: "/hackers/hackerone-vpn-root-ca.html"
-id: "hackers/vpn/root-ca"
+id: "hackers/hackerone-vpn-root-ca"
 ---

 In order to use the HackerOne VPN, you need to install the HackerOne VPN Root CA.